johanhaleby/javalin.github.io/pages/docs/docs.md

 val eventStream = eventStore.read("account1") // A

 // "withdraw" is a pure function in the Account domain model which takes a Stream
-//  of all current events and to amount to withdraw, and returns new events.
+//  of all current events and the amount to withdraw.
+It returns a stream of
-// In this case, a "MoneyWasWithdrawn" event is returned,  since 15 EUR is OK to withdraw.
+// new events, in this case only a "MoneyWasWithdrawn" event,  since 15 EUR is OK to withdraw.
 val events = Account.withdraw(eventStream.events(), Money.of(15, EUR))

 // We write the new events to the event store